rocket-internet-berlin/RocketBucket/README.md

 * `experiments` (array of objects): this contains an array of the following objects
   * _experiment_ (object): an experiment.
     * `name` (string): the name of the experiment.
 Once set and being used, it should not be changed as it, along with the user_id in the URL, is used to bucket a user.
+    * `description` (string, optional, default ""): human-readable description of the experiment.
     * `enabled` (bool, optional, default *false*): whether this experiment is enabled.
 If disabled, the bucket_server will not list it when requested.
 Keeping disabled experiments may be useful for historic purposes.
     * `buckets` (array of objects): These are the buckets into which users will be arbitrarily (but consistently) placed.
 The contain pertinent details about the bucket size & other data.
       * `name` (string): the name of the bucket.